 Carnegie Mellon University, Duquesne University, the Pittsburgh Theological Seminary, Robert Morris University, and the University of Pittsburgh offer graduate students the opportunity for cross-registration in graduate programs in the five institutions in the fall and spring terms.
 Credits earned by cross-registration in graduate courses at Carnegie Mellon, Duquesne University, the Pittsburgh Theological Seminary, and Robert Morris University, when approved in advance by the student's graduate advisor, are accepted as University of Pittsburgh credits for the calculation of the grade point average and the completion of degree requirements.
 Each department at each institution retains the authority to establish the prerequisites for admission and the maximum enrollment in its own courses and to grant priority in registration to its own graduate students.

 Cross-registration is only available in the fall and spring terms.
 Only fulltime students may cross-register.
 That is, to cross-register for a course in a particular term, students must be registered for at least nine credits at their home institution.
 Students who cross-register during the spring or fall term do not pay tuition to the host institution; however, they are responsible for any additional fees associated with the course such as laboratory fees, books, and the like.
 During the summer, students may attend one of the above colleges as guest students, but they must pay that institution's tuition and fees.
 Students are discouraged from cross-registering during their term of graduation to avoid any delays in the receipt of course credit needed to graduate.
 Students should meet with their advisor before they cross-register.
-The forms to cross-register are available at the Registrar (Thackery Hall) or at the Kenneth P. Dietrich School of Arts and Sciences Graduate School (5141 SENSQ).
+The forms to cross-register are available at the Registrar (Thackery Hall).
 See the Pittsburgh Council on Higher Education (PCHE) Web site for organization history and available program information.